+The PHE health protection team will work

+with schools in this situation to guide them

+through the actions they need to take.

+Based on the advice from the health

+protection team, schools must send home

+those people who have been in close

+contact with the person who has tested

+positive, advising them to self-isolate for 10

+days since they were last in close contact

-- The PHE health protection team will work with schools in this situation to guide them through the actions they need to take.
-Based on the advice from the health protection team, schools must send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious - If someone tests positive, they should follow the guidance for households with possible or confirmed coronavirus (COVID-19) infection and must continue to self-isolate for at least 10 days from the onset of their symptoms and then return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
+- provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace - self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or someone who tests positive for coronavirus (COVID-19) - If someone tests negative, if they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating.
+They could still have another virus, such as a cold or flu in which case it is still best to avoid contact with other people until they are better.
+Other members of their household can stop self-isolating. - If someone tests positive, they should follow the guidance for households with possible or confirmed coronavirus (COVID-19) infection and must continue to self-isolate for at least 10 days from the onset of their symptoms and then return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
 This is because a cough or anosmia can last for several weeks once the infection has gone. - The 10-day period starts from the day when they first became ill.
 If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.